abgulati/Privion/README.md

 - **NOTE: ASR & TTS are not enabled by default, and must be enabled manually via the Settings menu!**

 [Back to Table of Contents](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#table-of-contents)

+### Laptop Powerplan Recommendation

+- Windows 11 by default now only exposes a 'Balanced' powerplan, with no straight forward way to add a higher performance mode.

+- The issue with this is that when running an application like Privion with several background processes, responsiveness can suffer on laptops even when plugged in.

+- However, an 'Ultimate Performance' powerplan can be enabled which really helps with overall system responsiveness, even when unplugged!

+- So it's highly recommended to follow the below steps:

+	1. From an Admin PowerShell, run:
+        ```
+        powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61
+        ```

+	    There'll be an output like: `Power Scheme GUID: ced6a11f-6240-47fd-a32a-7020739e7a2b (Ultimate Performance)`

+	2. Use the GUID (changes everytime!) to activate the plan - Run:
+        ```
+	    powercfg -setactive ced6a11f-6240-47fd-a32a-7020739e7a2b
+        ```

+- Now, an 'Ultimate Performance' powerplan will show up in `Control Panel/Hardware and Sound/Power Options`

+- However, this will vanish after a reboot or anytime you manually switch back to the Balanced powerplan, necessitating a re-do of both the above steps.

+- Installing 'Powerplan Switcher' from the MS Store is highly recommended to easily switch powerplans as required!

 ## Optional Dependencies